Cinema of Kosovo: Kosovafilm industry

 The Kosovo film industry dates from the 1970s.
 On 20 February 1969, the parliament of Kosovo established Kosovafilm, a state institution for the production, distribution and showing of films.
-Its initial director was the actor Abdurrahman Shala, followed by writer and noted poet Azem Shkreli, under whose direction the most successful films were produced.
+Its initial director was actor Abdurrahman Shala, followed by writer and noted poet Azem Shkreli, under whose direction the most successful films were produced.
 Subsequent directors of Kosovafilm were Xhevar Qorraj, Ekrem Kryeziu and Gani Mehmetaj.
 After producing seventeen feature films, numerous short films and documentaries, the institution was taken over by the Serbian authorities in 1990 and dissolved.
-Kosovafilm was reestablished after Yugoslav withdrawal from the region in June 1999 and has since been endeavoring to revive the film industry in Kosovo.
+Kosovafilm was reestablished after the Yugoslav withdrawal from the region in June 1999 and has since been endeavoring to revive the film industry in Kosovo.

 Kosovafilm produced eight feature films in BCS, mostly partisan war films, many of which were in collaboration with Filmske Novosti and Avala Film of Belgrade.
-Its first Albanian-language production was the film Kur pranvera vonohet (When Spring Comes Late), premiered on 12 July 1979 and was directed by Ekrem Kryeziu and was based on Fadil Hoxha's partisan diary.
-Perhaps the best known, and last of the nine Albanian-language feature films of the period, was Rojet e mjegulles (The Keepers of the Fog), premiered on 15 June 1988.
+Its first Albanian-language production was the film Kur pranvera vonohet (When Spring Comes Late), which premiered on 12 July 1979 and was directed by Ekrem Kryeziu and was based on Fadil Hoxha's partisan diary.
+Perhaps the best-known, and last of the nine Albanian-language feature films of the period, was Rojet e mjegulles (The Keepers of the Fog), which premiered on 15 June 1988.
 It was also directed by lsa Qosja and starred Xhevat Qorraj, Enver Petrovci, Florie Siarina and Cun Lajçi.

 Some of the films produced by Kosovafilm are:

 Modern cinematography

-Kosova’s Cinematography Center (KCC) is public film fund and central authority for cinematography.
+Kosovo Cinematography Center is public film fund and central authority for cinematography.
 Its objective is achieving goals on public interest on cinematography issues.
 It became a member of the pan-European organization –European Film Promotion (EFP).
 This decision was taken at the General Assembly of this organisation and it was announced in 2012.
 Kosovo became the 33rd member of this network organisation.
-In 2014 Kosovo Cinematography Center got accepted at the “Academy of Motion Picture Arts and Sciences” that organizes the ceremony of “Oscar” awards.
-Kosovan films have participated in many international film festivals, such as: Berlin International Film Festival, Sundance Film Festival, San Sebastián International Film Festival, Sarajevo Film Festival, Monterrey international film festival, International Film Festival Rotterdam, Melbourne International Film Festival, Abu Dhabi Film Festival, Winterthur Film Festival, Thessaloniki International Film Festival, Warsaw International Film Festival, etc. They has also won prizes in many of them.
+In 2014, Kosovo Cinematography Center got accepted at the “Academy of Motion Picture Arts and Sciences” that organizes the ceremony of “Oscar” awards.
+Kosovan films have participated in many international film festivals, such as: Berlin International Film Festival, Sundance Film Festival, San Sebastián International Film Festival, Sarajevo Film Festival, Monterrey international film festival, International Film Festival Rotterdam, Melbourne International Film Festival, Abu Dhabi Film Festival, Winterthur Film Festival, Thessaloniki International Film Festival, Warsaw International Film Festival, etc. They have also won prizes in many of these festivals.
 The most recent festival winners are Visar Morina's "Exile", which won the top prize at the Sarajevo Film Festival in 2020, and Blerta Basholli's "Zgjoi"(Hive), which won 3 prizes at Sundance in early 2021.